- The SPGS journey

 - News & Events

 Classics is the study of two ancient languages – Latin and Greek – and their rich and varied literature.
-These writings give access to two great civilisations which have done so much to shape the thought and culture of our modern world.
+These writings give access to two great civilisations that have done so much to shape the thought and culture of our modern world.

-The sound and beauty of the languages are important to us: each year our students participate with success in the London schools Classics Reading competitions, and direct and produce a piece of drama in Greek, most recently Euripides’ Medea.
-We also firmly set our study of Latin and Greek in their historical and geographical contexts, both in the way in which we teach them in the classroom and with regular visits to Greece and Italy as well as trips to classical sites closer to home, such as Bath.
+The sound and beauty of the two languages are important to us: our students regularly participate with success in classical reading competitions and direct and produce a piece of drama in Greek, most recently Aeschylus’ Libation Bearers.
+We also set our study of Latin and Greek firmly in their historical and geographical contexts, both in the classroom and through visits to Greece and Italy, as well as places of classical interest closer to home.

 We follow the OCR syllabus in both languages at GCSE and A Level, encouraging reading and reflection beyond the requirements of these examinations.
 We study Greek source material in translation and read, in their original language, authors such as the senator Cicero reflecting on the near anarchy of the last years of the Roman Republic or Homer evoking in his epic poems the warrior society of Bronze Age Greece.
 All these authors lead us to respond readily to the beauty of their language and the profundity of their writings, but also to feel a sense of dissonance as we encounter assumptions and values very different from our own.
 It is this mingled sense of recognition and alienation that makes the study of Classics endlessly fascinating and thought-provoking, and that enriches the way in which we view our own world.